 As if you alone knew of the Church that it signifies combats and assemblies!
 Who is ignorant of that?
-But this same Church is also Significance of the word 'Church.' place and cause of redemption, and instrument of all works of healing for all of us. . . .
+But this same Church is also place and cause of redemption, and instrument of all works of healing for all of us. . . .
 I know well that most of this is, as you write, calumny and lies; but a little deviation from the right path may lead far astray.